Brunei travel guide

 If you need emergency medical assistance during your trip, dial 991 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

-Credit cards are accepted at most major establishments although an additional surcharge can be applied.
+Credit cards are accepted at most major establishments.
 Travellers’ cheques can be cashed at banks or major hotels.
 Singapore dollars may be used in Brunei and are of the same value as the Brunei Dollar.
 Most other major currencies are convertible at banks, hotels or official moneychangers.

 Travel advice help and support